beancount/docs/docs/beancount_language_syntax.md

 4. Finally, if a posting **has both a cost and a price**, we simply ignore the price.
 This optional price is used later on to generate an entry in the in-memory prices database, but it is not used in balancing at all.

 With this rule, you should be able to easily balance all your transactions.
-Moreover, this rule makes it possible to let Beancount automatically calculate capital gains for you (see [<span class="underline">Trading with Beancount</span>](trading_with_beancount.md) for details).
+Moreover, this rule makes it possible to let Beancount automatically calculate capital gains for you (see [<u>Trading with Beancount</u>](trading_with_beancount.md) for details).

 #### Reducing Positions<a id="reducing-positions"></a>